SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

-Inside a protocol declaration, a type alias can give a shorter and more convenient name to a type that is used frequently.
+Inside a protocol declaration, a type alias can give a shorter and more convenient name to a type that's used frequently.
 For example:

 .. testcode:: typealias-in-prototol